Admissions

 Application Essays

-These two writing samples are your chance to share why the Zschool is the right place for you.
+These writing samples are your chance to share why the Zschool is the right place for you.
 You’ll upload these essays in the “Supplemental Materials” section of the application portal.

 Supplemental Materials